Skip to main content

 † Indicates a company included in unit shipments only (not revenue)

-AcaciaAcacia, now a part of Cisco, builds coherent optical DSPs and modules supporting metro and long distance optical links.
-Current products support 100Gbps to 600Gbps, including pluggable 400ZR/ZR+.
-All of Acacia’s revenue is designated as Telecom.
+Acacia*Acacia, now a part of Cisco, builds coherent optical DSPs and modules supporting metro and long distance optical links.
+Current products support 100Gbps to 1200Gbps, including pluggable 400ZR/ZR+.
+All of Acacia’s revenue is designated as Telecom and designated as "Other".

 AccelinkAccelink builds optical modules across the transmission, datacom, access, and mobile broadband markets.
 Accelink's datacom revenue is included in the Datacom section.
 All other optical revenue is classified at Telecom.

-ADVA†ADVA does not manufacture optical components for external sale, so its revenue is not included in the Revenue section of the report.
-ADVA's port shipments are included in the detailed component breakout.
+ADVA†ADVA does not manufacture a material number of optical components for external sale, so its revenue is not included in the Revenue section of the report.
+ADVA's port shipments are included in the detailed component breakout and OEM sections.
+As of June 2023, ADVA's port shipments have moved to Adtran.

 Applied OptoelectronicsApplied Optoelectronics (AAOI) builds optical components for the datacenter, telecom, cable television, and fiber to the home markets.
 AOOI’s datacenter products (e.g. SFP, OSFP, and QSFP modules supporting data rates from 1.25G to 800G) are included in its Datacom revenue.
 AAOI’s Telecom revenue includes products designated as Telecom, CATV, and FTTH.

-Cisco*Cisco’s Telecom and Datacom estimated revenue is included as part of “Other” as the company does not provide guidance on optical component sales.
+Cisco*Cisco’s Datacom estimated revenue (datacom module sales) is included as part of “Other” as the company does not provide guidance on optical component sales.
+Telecom component revenue is covered in "Acacia".
+Cisco's OEM shipments are included in "Other".

 EmcoreEmcore designs and sells optical components for applications ranging from aerospace to cable TV.
 Emcore’s PON and cable TV component revenues are counted as Telecom revenue.
-Emcore’s 10Gbps APD and PIN revenue is counted as Datacom revenue.
-All other optical component revenue is counted as Industrial.
+Emcore’s 10Gbps APD and PIN revenue was counted as Datacom revenue.
+All other optical component revenue was counted as Industrial.
+As of 4Q24, Emcore was taken private to focues on its defence business and is no longer included in this report.

-EoptolinkeOptolink designs and sells a wide variety of datacom and telecom modules ranging from 10G to 400G.
+EoptolinkeOptolink designs and sells a wide variety of datacom and telecom modules ranging from 10G to 800G.
 The company provides guidance on the split between datacom and telecom revenue.

 Fiberhome†Fiberhome does not manufacture optical components for external sale, so its revenue is not included in the Revenue section of the report.
-Fiberhome's port shipments are included in the detailed component breakout.
+Fiberhome's port shipments are included in the detailed component breakout and OEM sections.

 Furukawa Electric*Furukawa Electric manufactures a variety of components such as pump lasers and signal light sources.
 Other than some fiber lasers sold specifically for Industrial, all of Furukawa Electrics' component revenue is included in Telecom.